autowarefoundation/autoware-github-actions/file-check/README.md

 ## Description

-This action checks if the file exists.
+This action checks if the specified files exist.

 ## Usage